Alicia Is Going To College And Working A Fulltime Job

 • Tutoring Services: Take advantage of tutoring services offered by the college or university.
 Tutors can provide personalized assistance with course material and help you improve your understanding.

-• Libraries and Online Resources: Utilize libraries and online resources to access books, articles, and other materials relevant to your coursework.
+• Libraries and Online Resources: make use of libraries and online resources to access books, articles, and other materials relevant to your coursework.

 • Study Groups: Join or form study groups with classmates.
 Collaborating with others can enhance your understanding of the material and provide support.